 In Praise of Slow Practice

-There are so many different ways of practising the piano and whilst it’s relatively easy to identify those that are ineffective or plain incorrect, it’s much harder to establish fail-safe methods which will work every time on every piece.
-Many believe slow practice is of little use and can be distracting or even damaging, but if worked at regularly…
+There are so many different ways of practising the piano and whilst it’s relatively easy to identify those that are ineffective, it’s much harder to establish fail-safe methods which will work every time.
+Many believe slow practice is of little use and can be distracting or even damaging, but if worked at regularly and accurately, it promotes a much more…

 Salon Music

-The piano is the perfect vehicle for Salon music; music more suited to the drawing-room as opposed to the concert hall.
+The piano is the perfect vehicle for Salon music, that is, music more suited to the drawing-room as opposed to the concert hall.
 This genre was popular in Europe in the Nineteenth Century.
-During this period, many composers were also performers, and they loved to write little pieces to perform at house recitals or soirées, showcasing their talents in relatively short…
+During this period, many composers were also performers, and they loved to write little pieces to perform at house recitals or soirées, showcasing their talents in…

 Clara Rodriguez in conversation with Melanie Spanswick